33 Reproducibility and workflow

 geom_boxplot()

-There is no separate script that makes the figures and a Word document that describes them.
-They are one thing.
+No separate script that makes the figures, no separate Word document that describes them.
 If the data changes, re-render and everything updates.
+To render the document, run from the terminal:

-`echo: false` hides the code (shows only the output). `eval: false` shows the code but does not run it. `fig-cap` adds a caption. `cache: true` caches results so unchanged chunks do not re-run.
-These options give you fine control over what the reader sees.
+echo: false hides the code and shows only the output. eval: false shows the code but does not run it. fig-cap adds a caption. cache: true caches results so unchanged chunks do not re-run.
+These options give you fine control over what the reader sees versus what runs behind the scenes.

 ---